Aryanpatel1066/Recommendation_Place/README.md

-# Recommendation_Place
+# Recommendation_Place Makr9

+ # About the project
+ This is travel recommendation app.Checkout most beautiful travel destinations in Gujarat.

-Created with CodeSandbox
+ #built with
+ React js